Nishapaudel/Nishapaudel/README.md

 I am a PhD student at RMIT University,  Australia.
 My research topic is Bioinformatic analysis of tertiary phase glia in preterm brain injury.
 I strongly support data reproducibility, open science, and diversity.
 I'm looking to learn more on neuroscience and data analysis.
-I have a little bit of programming knowlege on Python, R and Bash and I mostly use the libraries for analytical work ( there are so many awesome libraries).
+I use on Python, R and Bash to answer biological questions.

 Topic areas of interest: